KaiStraka/canard-rocket-flight-code/README.md

 ## <brb>
 **SETUP**

 The software is Micropython based and requires a suitable microcontroller.
 I used the RP2040 Zero.
-Other sensors used are the MPU6050 IMU and BMP180 barometer.
+Additional sensors used are the MPU6050 IMU and BMP180 barometer.
 Note the system has no guidance platforms.
 The control hardware uses two servos, each controlling a pair of canards along the pitch and yaw axes, respectively.
 This system allows for independent pitch and yaw control, but no roll control.
 The `flight firmware` folder contains the entire code and logging files, installation is as simple as uploading all files from the folder to the microcontroller. `main.py` will run automatically upon controller power on, and the rest of the control loop is autonomous.